 In June 2020, the Polis Administration launched the Can Do Colorado Community Challenge to provide resources to local communities and businesses to help safely reopen the economy after COVID-19 restrictions and work toward a healthier, more sustainable future.
 As part of this initiative, the Colorado Energy Office (CEO) committed $500,000 toward an eBike pilot that increases access to eBikes for low-income essential workers.

-In support of this pilot, CEO partnered with Bicycle Colorado, Northeast Transportation Connections, and the National Renewable Energy Laboratory on a mini-pilot held in the fall of 2020 to demonstrate that eBikes are a safe, healthy and convenient way to travel around town.
+In support of this pilot, CEO used a small part of the funding to partner with Bicycle Colorado, Northeast Transportation Connections, and the National Renewable Energy Laboratory on a mini-pilot held in the fall of 2020 to demonstrate that eBikes are a safe, healthy and convenient way to travel around town.
 Through the mini-pilot, 13 low-income essential workers in the greater Denver area received a Momentum LaFree E+ eBike (Class 1) and equipment including a helmet, pump, lock, lights and more at no cost.
-This pilot was designed to deploy a small number of eBikes quickly and use lessons learned to create a larger pilot planned for spring 2021.
-More information can be found in the final report.
+This mini-pilot was designed to deploy a small number of eBikes quickly and use lessons learned to create a larger pilot planned for spring 2021, which deployed a much larger number of eBikes.
+More information can be found in the final report .

 Can Do Colorado eBike Spring 2021 Pilot Program

-CEO conducted a competitive grant solicitation process for its Can Do Colorado eBike Spring 2021 Pilot.
+CEO conducted a competitive grant solicitation process for its two-year Can Do Colorado eBike Spring 2021 Pilot.
 Like the fall 2020 pilot, this program seeks to increase access to eBikes for low-income essential workers while maximizing air quality benefits.
 Additional program objectives include piloting a variety of eBike distribution models including individual ownership and shared deployment, expanding eBike access in communities across the state, and laying a foundation for future scalability and replicability.
+The five projects funded by CEO have distributed 156 eBikes throughout the State of Colorado, with another 25 planned in Spring 2022, and 50 eBike share memberships.

 The Can Do Colorado eBike Spring 2021 Pilot is funded in a partnership between CEO, City and County of Denver and the Regional Air Quality Council.
 CEO awarded five organizations and the City and County of Denver awarded an additional two organizations.
 Awarded organizations include: